Rubén Gotay: Atlanta Braves

 Gotay was claimed off waivers from the Mets on March 28, 2008, and hit his first home run for Atlanta on June 21.
 Gotay occasionally pinch hit, but rarely started for the Braves.

 Pittsburgh Pirates

 In February 2009, Gotay signed a minor league contract with the Pittsburgh Pirates.

 Arizona Diamondbacks

 On April 4, 2009, Gotay's contract was sold to the Arizona Diamondbacks and was assigned to Triple-A Reno.
 In November 2009 Gotay Filed For Free Agency.

 St. Louis Cardinals

 On November 30, 2009, Gotay signed a minor league contract with the St. Louis Cardinals with an invitation to Spring training.

 Florida Marlins

 On December 2, 2010, Gotay signed a minor league contract with the Florida Marlins.
-He was later released by the Florida Marlins.
+He was later released by the Marlins organization.

 Return to Atlanta

 Gotay signed a minor league contract with the Atlanta Braves on June 19, 2011.

 Toronto Blue Jays

 Gotay was signed by the Toronto Blue Jays on March 14, 2012.